rufuspollock-okfn/dataexplorer/doc/scripting.md

 # Scripting

-Data Explorer gives you full access to the power of Javascript to analyse and transform your data.
+DataDeck gives you full access to the power of Javascript to analyse and transform your data.

 ## Getting Started